spruceid/cryptoscript/README.md

   to reduce permissioning scope, and a delegated capability could be implemented as a signed outer codeblock with bring-your-own-block semantics for custom functionality with attenuated permissions.

+## Use with Capabilities

+Due to the vast scale and variety of user data, we cannot specify all possible permissions upfront with traditional approaches like RBAC.
+Capability-based permission models are far more flexible and work like a hall pass.
+Users can define new custom permissions with cryptoscript, and authorize with their keys.

+There are infinite permutations of the possible ways to permission access with on-chain and off-chain data, impossible to specify a priori.
+We introduce a non-turing complete DSL inspired by bitcoin script called cryptoscript, where the presenter "clears" a puzzle to get authorized. cryptoscript is extensible with modules to support all blockchain networks and off-chain data.
+This policy-as-code primitive can create infinite matching representations.